 We are lucky to have an excellent horse riding centre just 15 minutes’ up the road at Wheal Buller Riding School.
 They offer horse riding excursions and lessons for all ages (from 4 years up) and abilities.
 Depending on availability and your level you can choose from beach rides at Gwithian or a stunning half-day or full-day hack across the countryside.
 Booking in advance is definitely recommended to ensure availability for the dates you need. www.cornishridingholidays.co.uk/

-If water’s your element, then our lakeside accommodation at Pengelly is perfect for you with our wild swimming and fishing lake literally outside your front door.
+If water’s your element, then our lakeside accommodation at Pengelly is perfect for you with our wild lake literally outside your front door.
 And if you are craving some surf action, then we are just 15 minutes from excellent surf beaches on both north and south coasts.
 So grab your surf or body board and hit the beach!
 For those who want to improve their skills then book a surfing lesson or two with one of the local surf schools.
 Or try your hand at kayaking on a wildlife-spotting kayak excursion.

 We are lucky with our location here that we have our pick of 3 fantastic surf beaches, all within 15 minutes’ drive of our lakeside luxury yurt and wood cabin.
 Gwithian and Godrevy Beaches on the north coast offer fantastic surfing – Gwithian is also known as a premier kite-surfing beach.
 While on the south coast, lovely Praa Sands is another stunner.
 All three have huge sweeps of golden sands so there’s room for all, even in the height of summer.